 For the last century, the Santa Fe Playhouse has been a mainstay of Santa Fe’s theater community.
 As the cornerstone of our educational outreach, we launched a new program in 2019, the Young Playwrights Project.

 The mission of the Young Playwrights Project (YPP)— a fun, focused and free course on playwriting and creative expression leading to performance—is to use theater as a tool to serve unheard children and teens in the Santa Fe area.
-Under the guidance of theater professional Marguerite Louise Scott, YPP is designed to engage and expand children’s literacy, life skills, conflict resolution, attitudes towards learning, and means of expression.
+YPP was designed to engage and expand children’s literacy, life skills, conflict resolution, attitudes towards learning, and means of expression.

 - Provide students with a creative outlet to express their original voices through playwriting and acting, developing their individual competency, and stretching their imaginations and skillsets.